German government defends plan to ease citizenship rules | Politics

 "And this should be completely independent of origin, skin colour or religious affiliation," he added.
 Interior Minister Nancy Faeser, from Scholz's Social Democrats (SPD), has outlined plans to cut the maximum number of years a person must wait before becoming a citizen from eight to five, and lift restrictions on dual nationality.

+It would also be made easier to study or obtain qualifications in Germany, he said.
+Scholz defended allowing immigrants to hold dual citizenship, arguing that "belonging and identity are not a zero-sum game."

-The draft legislation could go through changes as it heads to other government departments for consultations in the coming days, after which it must be approved by the three-party cabinet and then put to lawmakers in the Bundestag (lower house of parliament).
+The draft legislation will be discussed by cabinet on Wednesday, Scholz said, after which it must be put to lawmakers in the Bundestag (lower house of parliament).
 The secretary-general of the FDP, the junior partner in coalition with the SPD and environmentalist Greens, has spoken out against the plan.
 In an interview with the Rheinische Post, Bijan Djir-Sarai questioned its timing while decrying a lack of progress on deportations and combating illegal migration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)